 IP/MPLS Domain Controller and NE Functions

-IP/MPLS networks are assumed to have multiple domains, where each domain, corresponding to either an IGP area or an Autonomous System (AS) within the same operator network, is controlled by an IP/MPLS domain controller (P-PNC).
+IP/MPLS networks are assumed to have multiple domains.
+Each domain, corresponding to either an IGP area or an Autonomous System (AS) within the same operator network, is controlled by an IP/MPLS domain controller (P-PNC).

 Among the functions of the P-PNC, there are the setup or modification of the intra-domain MPLS-TE Tunnels, between PEs and BRs, and the configuration of the VPN services, such as the VRF in the PE nodes, as shown in Figure 3: